ysdn2019/Graduates-List/graduates/taryn-jacobs.md

 ---
 path: /work/along-the-river
 graduate: Taryn Jacobs
-mainimg: /assets/work/jacobs_taryn_project2_web_main.jpg
+cover: /assets/work/jacobs_taryn_project2_web_main.jpg
-thumbnailimg: /assets/work/jacobs_taryn_project2_web_thumbnail.jpg
+thumbnail: /assets/work/jacobs_taryn_project2_web_thumbnail.jpg
 title: Along the River
 groupmembers:
-fields: Book Design
+category: Book Design
 mediumdimensions:
 description: Along the River is an explorative book which acts as a photo essay/place study of Erindale Park, Mississauga.
 The physical form of the book is based off the content.
 The relationship between these creates a unique sense of place for the reader.
 digitallink: